Grants & Programs

 - Project Budget detailing all anticipated expenditures and funding sources using the provided template.
 Justifiable research expenses include but are not limited to data collection equipment, materials/supplies, statistical consultation, patient/subject honorarium, publication fees.
 Grant funds may not be used for indirect costs or salary support of investigators or co-investigators.

-- Project Timeline to include the start and end date as well as any important anticipated milestones, dissemination plan for findings and next steps, and a description of applicant’s progress to date, if applicable.
+- Project Timeline that includes the start and end date as well as any important anticipated milestones, dissemination plan for findings and next steps, and a description of applicant’s progress to date, if applicable.

 - Applications whose research involves the use of human subjects, or any data or material obtained from human subjects must provide an IRB approval letter.